serenity-is/docs/tutorials/movies/creating_movie_table.md

 You should see *[mov].[Movies]* table in SQL object explorer.

 Also when you view data in *[dbo].[VersionInfo]* table, Version column in the last row of the table should be *20160519115100*.
 This specifies that the migration with that version number (migration key) is already executed on this database.

-So, even if you change migration source code, that migration won't ever run again in this database.
+> So, even if you change migration source code, that migration won't ever run again in this database.
+Try to avoid modifying migrations after they run on your DB.
+Create a new migration if possible.

 ![Initial Migration Folder](img/mdb_migration_check.png)